Valentino Rossi: 2007

-Rossi in the 2007 Dutch TT with a special bike livery and Valentino Rossi being closely following Dani Pedrosa at the 2007 Catalan Grand Prix.
+Rossi in the 2007 Dutch TT with a special bike livery and Valentino Rossi closely following Dani Pedrosa at the 2007 Catalan Grand Prix.

 After Rossi lost the title in 2006, he was still nonetheless one of the favourites to win the 2007 championship.
 He finished second in Qatar and won in Spain. before losing ground on standings leader Casey Stoner with a tenth-place finish in Turkey.
 Rossi finished second to Stoner in China and third in a rain-affected French round.
 A first victory of the season in Italy was followed by another second-place finish in Catalunya, behind Stoner.
 In Great Britain, Rossi finished fourth while Stoner won, before hunting down Stoner to take victory in the Netherlands.

-A retirement in Germany, fourth and seventh place finishes in the United States and Czech Republic, and another retirement at San Marino, meant Stoner led in the championship by 85 points.
+A retirement in Germany, fourth and seventh-place finishes in the United States and Czech Republic, and another retirement at San Marino, meant Stoner led in the championship by 85 points.
 In the next round in Portugal, Rossi won his final race of the season after a close fight with the Honda of Dani Pedrosa.

 In the Japanese round, Rossi suffered from braking problems, finishing in 13th position.
 This gave Casey Stoner the 2007 world championship.
 Rossi went on to take third in Australia and fifth in the Malaysian round.
 In the last race of the season technical problems caused Rossi to retire.
 Rossi finished in third place in the championship with 241 points, behind Stoner and Pedrosa, who won the last race.

 2008

-Rossi in the 2008 British Grand Prix and Valentino Rossi at the winter test in Circuito de Jerez, 2008.

 After two frustrating seasons, critics started to doubt if Rossi was capable of ever winning another title.
 Some said he should retire, whilst others assumed that Casey Stoner would win his second title or that Dani Pedrosa would become a genuine title contender after his strong performances in 2006 and 2007.
 In advance of the season, he switched from Michelin to Bridgestone tyres, which Rossi claimed was needed to "boost his motivation".

 Rossi started the year with a fifth place in Qatar whilst Stoner won the race.
 However, Rossi fought back with second in Spain and third in the Portugal.
 Three consecutive victories followed in China, France, and Italy.

 At the Dutch GP, with an 11-point lead over Pedrosa, Rossi could only finish eleventh after a collision, but he retook the lead of the title hunt by finishing second in a rain-affected German round after Pedrosa retired.
 Rossi then took a multitude of race wins from the United States to Japan.
 Rossi clinched his fifth MotoGP, sixth top class and eighth overall championship in Japan with three races remaining.
 On the podium, he wore a shirt with the text "Scusate il ritardo" ("Sorry for the delay") in Italian, emphasising his lack of titles in the last two years.

 Three more podiums followed in Australia, Malaysia, and the Valencian Community round.
 Rossi finished first in the championship with 373 points.